 Gift Card Scams

-When you lose your private information or suspect it’s been exposed, you can limit the damage done by taking quick action to protect yourself and your money!
-The IdentityTheft.gov website from the Federal Trade Commission breaks down the steps you need to take based on which information was stolen and/or what data breach affected you.
+No one wants their personal information to be stolen, but when it is, taking quick action can help limit the damage done.
+The IdentityTheft.gov website from the Federal Trade Commission has the steps you need to take based on the information stolen and/or the data breach that affected you.